harunkor/AndroidImageLoadingURL/README.md

 # AndroidImageLoadingURL

 Library for url image loading  on imageview - Android.
 Simple android imageView to display url image efficiently.
-You can load image url, clear cache url and all clear cache images gifView.
+You can load image url, clear cache url and all clear cache  url images.
 Example usages can be found in example project.

 # Screen